VRCC Calendar Ad

 F-106

 I know hat you mean Joe, they are getting at good price for them.
 Funny thing is I wanted one when they were new but could not afford one in my 20's.
 Now I am in my 40's and still can not afford one due to them being a collector bike.
-Go figure! tickedoff
+Go figure! :tickedoff:

 I too have been consedering looking at sport tourer for a second bike.
 I think they are all great bikes in there own right.
 I am now on the hunt for a 81-82 CBX Super Sport.
 It is a classic bike that will hold its value and they ride good.
-And for a second bike I wont put too many miles on her so it should be a good bike for years to come, And I like the idea of having 2 six cylinder bikes in the garage.
-Grin
+And for a second bike I wont put too many miles on her so it should be a good bike for years to come, And I like the idea of having 2 six cylinder bikes in the garage. ;D

 If you find a nice CBX you will pay for it those bike bring close to their weight in gold.I've always loved those bikes as well and look at them on-line all the time it's shocking what some of them sell for...Good Luck